WLFG: Programming

 The station's programming consists mostly of content by other ministries that purchase air time, along with some infomercials.
 Original programming is spread throughout the broadcast day by the flagship program Living Faith Now! (formerly From These Hills), along with Sing Time, Fred Schmidt, and Life Begins at Calvary, a program produced by Calvary Church of the Tri-Cities, and other programs.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WLFG shut down its analog signal, over UHF channel 68, in May 2007.
-The station's digital signal remained on its pre-transition UHF channel 49.
-Through the use of Program and System Information Protocol, digital television receivers display the station's virtual channel as its former UHF analog channel 68, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+The station's digital signal remained on its pre-transition UHF channel 49, using virtual channel 68.